 The share price growth over the SAR plan period is settled in Transaction Capital ordinary shares, with the gain subject to income tax.
 To the extent that the SAR plan grant price exceeds Transaction Capital’s share price at the time of exercise, no gain or cost is realised by participants.

-Subject to the specific performance criteria of achieving continuous growth in group core HEPS of 5% above CPI, the SAR plan vests in full after four years of the award date and are exercisable for a 12-month period thereafter.
+Subject to the specific performance criteria of achieving continuous growth in group core HEPS of 5% above CPI, the SAR plan vests in full after four years of the award date and is exercisable for a 12-month period thereafter.

 The remuneration committee will assess the future use of SARs on a periodic basis, as required.
-Those SAR plan awards already in issue will continue to vest as per the SAR plan.

 Under appropriate circumstances, senior executives of a business may be afforded the opportunity to co-invest in that business (generally by way of an equity subscription partly funded by the company), which incentivises and aligns their long-term interests with those of the business, Transaction Capital and its shareholders.